mekaufman/iam/faqs.md

 To delegate the account administrator capabilities, assign the following access:

-* An IAM policy with Administrator role on All Identity and Access enabled services, which enables a user to create service instances and assign users access to all resources in the account.
+* An IAM policy with Administrator and Manager roles on All Identity and Access enabled services, which enables a user to create service instances and assign users access to all resources in the account.
 * An IAM policy with Administrator role on All account management services, which enables a user to complete tasks like inviting and removing users, managing access groups, managing service IDs, managing private catalog offerings, and track billing and usage.
-* The Super user permission set for classic infrastructure
-* Cloud Foundry manager for all orgs

-## What is the difference between an account administrator and account owner?
-{: #owner-administrator}
-{: faq}

-Account owners are automatically assigned as the account administrator for {{site.data.keyword.Bluemix_notm}} IAM.
-As the account administrator you can invite users, assign and manage access for users, create resource groups, require MFA for the all users in the account, and create service instances.
-If you want to make other users in your account an account administrator, assign them the following access:

-* An IAM policy with Administrator on All Identity and Access enabled services, which enables a user to create service instances and assign users access to all resources in the account.
-* An IAM policy with Administrator on All account management services, which enables a user to complete tasks like inviting users, managing access groups, managing service IDs, managing private catalog offerings, and track billing and usage.
 * The Super user permission set for classic infrastructure
 * Cloud Foundry manager for all orgs